 The Agile Manifesto is a brief document built on 4 values and 12 principles for agile software development.
-The Agile Manifesto was published in February 2001 and is the work of 17 software development practitioners who observed increasing need for an alternative to documentation-driven and heavyweight software development processes.
+The Agile Manifesto was published in February 2001 and is the work of 17 software development practitioners who observed the increasing need for an alternative to documentation-driven and heavyweight software development processes.

-History of the Agile Manifesto
+What is the History of the Agile Manifesto?

 In February 2001, 17 software development practitioners gathered at a ski resort in Utah.
 They were there to ski.
 They were there to relax.
 And, they were there to eat and drink.
 But most importantly, they were there to lament, pontificate, and solve problems.

 Despite having widely varying opinions on the right way to approach software development, the crew agreed on at least one thing: the status quo was not working.
-There was increasing need for an alternative to documentation-driven and heavyweight software development processes.
+There was an increasing need for an alternative to documentation-driven and heavyweight software development processes.

 The group named themselves “The Agile Alliance.”
 Out of their gathering in Utah that winter came The Agile Manifesto, a brief document built on 4 values and 12 principles for agile software development.

 It’s important to note that agile in itself wasn’t born then.
 Before this, its creators and many other software development practitioners had long been applying various agile values and principles piecemeal.
 But The Agile Manifesto made concrete the ideas that had been permeating the software development world for the last decade or so.

 As stated above, software practitioners from various backgrounds gathered to form the Agile Alliance who created The Agile Manifesto.
 But who exactly were they?
 Here’s who signed the original Agile Manifesto back in 2001: